elben/elben.github.io/posts/2015-11-22-the-end-of-dynamic-languages.markdown

 Linters for dynamic languages are crippled to the point of being more about vanity and less about quality.
 If your argument for using your linter is that it finds whitespace issues, I'm not sure that's solving important problems.

 Using Haskell's `hlint`, however, is like programming in the future.
-Because Haskell is a strongly-typed language, the linter knows a lot more about your program than just syntax.
+Because Haskell is a typed language, the linter knows a lot more about your program than just syntax.
 It can find *structural* problems too, like:

 - When two equivalent anonymous functions that can be extracted out
 - When a library method already exists for an expression